tegantech/tegantech/README.md

 - 😎 Mastered programming languages like HTML,CSS and JAVASCRIPT

-  But then TeganTech is my aspiring company sooner than later we would be heard of Globally 📫 You can reach me by clicking on this link👇👇
+  But then TeganTech is my aspiring company sooner than later we would be heard of Globally 🌍You can reach me by clicking on this link👇👇
                             https://wa.link/gpwu9u

 <!---